Macrometacorp/docs/docs/collections/documents/document-store-indexes.md

 sidebar_position: 50
 ---

-Indexes allow fast access to documents, provided the indexed attributes are used in a query, they speed up searches.
-For more informatin about indexes, refer to [Indexing](../indexing/index.md).
+Indexes enable you to create searchable attributes to speed up your queries.
+For more information about indexes, refer to [Indexing](../indexing/index.md).

 ## Document Store Indexes